-Python strip string function removes the specified characters from both the Right-hand side and Left-hand side of a string (by default, White spaces) and this method returns a copy of the string as new.
+Python strip string function removes the specified characters from both the Right-hand side and Left-hand side of a text (by default, White spaces), and this method returns a copy of the string as new.

-The Python strip function is the combination of rstrip and lstrip, and it removes the leading and trailing whitespaces.
-Let us see the syntax of the Python strip string function is
+This Python function is the combination of right and left strip string methods, and it removes the leading and trailing whitespaces.
+Let us see the syntax of the strip string function is

 - String_Value: A valid argument.

 - Chars: This parameter is optional.
-If it omitted, the strip Function considers the white spaces as a default parameter.
+If it is omitted, it considers the white spaces as a default parameter.
 So, this method removes the leading and trailing spaces.
 To change the default value, Please specify the trailing and leading characters to remove from a string.

 Python strip function Example

-The following set of examples helps to know the Python strip Function.
+The following set of examples helps to know this method.

-- The first statement removes the white spaces from both the Left & Right-hand side of variable Str1 using Python Strip function and prints the output.
+The first statement removes the white spaces from both the Left & Right-hand sides of variable Str1 using the Python strip string function and prints the output.

-str5 code block is removing only the lead characters or left-hand side of a given sentence using this method (Acting like lstrip).
+str5 code block removes only the lead characters or left-hand side of a given sentence using this method.